tsambhus/Avatar-Generator/README.md

 # Avatar-Generator
 is an interactive personality test that generates a unique avatar based on your answers.
 No two avatars look the same.
 Previous avatars have been added to a gallery that can be accessed [here](https://app.milanote.com/1VqOfZ1WwknkwQ?p=0uQVSkhlN3u).
+To play the game, download the source code and run the module on Python.

 ## Licensing
 Open Source